Broadway at Baker

 The Most Exciting Week of Your Summer

 Join talented high school students from around the Kansas City area for seven days of hard work, fun and excitement as you help bring a Broadway musical to the Baker University stage.
-Broadway at Baker is a partnership between the University and Music Theatre for Young People.
+Broadway at Baker is a partnership between the University and Music Theatre Kansas City.

 Intense Instruction in All Aspects of Musical Theatre Production